-Following receipt of the final settlement, the Chief Finance Officer (CFO) will need to be assured of the robustness of estimates and adequacy of reserves.
+Following receipt of the final settlement, the Chief Finance Officer (CFO) will need to be assured of the robustness of estimates and adequacy of reserves and this will be covered in the report to Cabinet on 29 January 2020.

-As in previous years, officers have evaluated the financial impact of new demographic and inflationary budget pressures in comparison to estimated impacts included for the years 2020-21 and 2021-22 in the previous years' MTFS together with an evaluation of those pressures arising in the newly incorporated year 2022-23; the action that is needed to meet these additional commitments over the existing MTFS assumptions is built into the budget proposals.
+As in previous years officers have evaluated the financial impact of new demographic and inflationary budget pressures in comparison to estimated impacts included for the years 2020-21 and 2021-22 in previous years' MTFS together with an evaluation of those pressures arising in the newly incorporated year 2022-23; the action that is needed to meet these additional commitments over the existing MTFS assumptions is now built into the budget proposals.

-A summary of the projected General Fund budget for each of the three years 2020-23 is shown in Appendix 1A with a more detailed service analysis in Appendix 1B.
+A summary of the projected General Fund draft budget for each of the three years 2020-23 is shown in Appendix 1 with a more detailed service analysis in Appendix 2.

-The report also includes revised assessments of the Dedicated Schools Budget (DSB), Housing Revenue Account (HRA) and the three year Capital Programme 2020-23.
+The report also includes revised assessments of the Dedicated Schools Grant (DSG).
+The Housing Revenue Account (HRA) and the three year Capital Programme 2020-23, and its funding, are being reviewed and will be included in the Cabinet report scheduled for 29 January 2020.